EU-Turkey border getting back to normal, for now

 "Numbers of people trying to cross into Greece are back to previous levels," a European Commission spokesman said.

 "For the past two evenings, it's been quiet.
 Very, very few people have tried to cross.
-The situation is calmer than in recent days, but we don't know what it means for the future," a spokeswoman for the EU's border control agency, Frontex, added.
+The situation is calmer than in recent days, but we don't know what it means for the future," a spokeswoman for the EU border control agency, Frontex, added.

-"Over the last few days, several hundred migrants have been leaving the border area", a spokeswoman for the International Orgnanization for Migration, a UN agency, also told this website.
+"Over the last few days, several hundred migrants have been leaving the border area", the International Organisation for Migration, a UN agency, also told this website.

-"[But] thousands of migrants remain and are likely to stay and wait for the outcome of the next meeting between Turkey and EU leaders," she added.
+"[But] thousands of migrants remain and are likely to stay and wait for the outcome of the next meeting between Turkey and EU leaders," it added.

-The change was drastic compared to a week or so ago, when Greece was stopping tens of thousands of people a day.
+The change was drastic compared to a week ago, when Greece was stopping tens of thousands of people a day.

 But when asked about the report, the Turkish foreign ministry said only that Turkey's new policy - to let migrants go to Europe - had not changed.